 - Prepare and send a contract in System 4 and using email

-With only RPA the above steps can be robotized to perform the activities in the “onboarding process” partially or fully depending on the human intervention required, complexity, etc. The RPA tools can replace manual clicks and provide ability to trigger a process when email is received, create folders, download the email attachments, login to System 1, System 2, System 3 and System 4 to perform various tasks as part of the “onboarding” process automation.
-There are hundreds of activity/task packages that comes with RPA tools such as upload or download files to/from the remote server, query against the databases, work with the excel file – read/write operations, read the word document and PDF files, calling APIs, and many more.
+With only RPA the above steps in the “onboarding process” can be (partially or fully) performed by a bot depending on the human intervention required, complexity, etc. The RPA tools can replace manual clicks and trigger a process when emails are received, create folders, download the email attachments, and login to System 1, System 2, System 3 and System 4 to perform various tasks as part of the “onboarding” process automation.
+There are hundreds of activity/task packages that come with RPA tools: these include upload or download files to/from the remote server, query against the databases, work with the excel file – read/write operations, read the word document and PDF files, calling APIs, and many more.

 Using RPA with Intelligence

-In the above process, in addition to RPA automating the above process steps, the “Intelligent” bots can read and comprehend emails and prepare a non-templated response.
-The bot can understand and score the mood of the email sender and potentially categorize them into urgent vs non urgent based on the content of the email and can continuously improve with time using machine learning.
-The “intelligent” bots underpinned with the technologies such as OCR (Optical Character Recognition) to extract text from images, NLP (Natural Language Processing) to accept voice commands, NLG (Natural Language Generation) to convert technical analytical stats into human readable grammatically correct plain English sentences that a non-technical person can easily understand.
+In addition to RPA automating the above process steps, “Intelligent” bots can read and comprehend emails, and prepare a non-templated response.
+The bot can understand and score the mood of the email sender and potentially categorize them into urgent vs non-urgent based on the content of the email, and can continuously improve with time using machine learning.
+The “intelligent” bots are underpinned by technologies such as OCR (Optical Character Recognition) to extract text from images, NLP (Natural Language Processing) to accept voice commands, and NLG (Natural Language Generation) to convert technical analytical stats into human, readable, grammatically correct, plain-English sentences that a non-technical person could easily understand.

 RPA and IPA stats

-Businesses are finding these tools appealing because it’s non-intrusive and leverages the existing infrastructure without causing disruption or requiring underlying systems to be replaced.
-Basically, cost efficiency and compliance are no longer an operating cost but simply a by-product of these tools.
+Businesses are finding these tools appealing because they’re non-intrusive and leverage existing infrastructure without causing disruption or requiring underlying systems to be replaced.
+Essentially, efficiency and compliance are no longer an operating cost, but instead a by-product of these tools.

 According to a 2018 study by Deloitte 72% of enterprises intend to implement RPA/IPA within the next two years.
 The same study found that the enterprises that had implemented process automation had tangible benefits within less than 12 months; an average of 20% of full-time equivalent capacity provided by robots, 92% improved compliance, 90% improved quality/accuracy, 86% improved productivity and 59% cost reduction.